- Ron Howard

 - Release Date

 Attempting to be a high-brow thriller, like Indiana Jones except without an ounce of humor, The Da Vinci Code comes from ultra-bland director Ron Howard, whose career is one of the all-time most overrated filmographies in cinema.
-Screenwriter Akiva Goldsmith tackles Brown’s material, though his previous output on Batman & Robin and Lost in Space suggests he should never be allowed near a computer or typewriter or pen and paper ever again.
+Screenwriter Akiva Goldsmith tackles Brown’s material, though his previous output on Batman & Robin and Lost in Space suggests he should never be allowed near a computer or typewriter ever again.
 They signed lovable everyman Tom Hanks to star in a personality-less performance, despite personality being exactly what Hanks is known for.
-And along with the picturesque locales from Brown’s text, which have beauty that is almost completely disregarded by Howard, we have a film that misses almost every opportunity to become the sure-thing it should’ve been.
+And along with the picturesque locales from Brown’s text, which have a beauty that is almost completely disregarded by Howard, we have a film that misses almost every opportunity to become the sure-thing it should’ve been.

 The movie progresses through a series of exotic and historic venues where more clues are revealed, but then Langdon and Neveu are pursued, so they flee to the next backdrop and the next clue.
 On their tail are Fache and creepy albino Opus Dei zealot Silas (Paul Bettany), both taking orders from misguided Bishop Manuel Aringarosa (Alfred Molina).
 In need of help, our heroes visit Anglophile historian Sir Leigh Teabing (Sir Ian McKellen), who informs them of what they’re really looking for.
 McKellen steals the show in his supporting performance, both lively and clever, with more personality in his little finger than both Hanks and Tatou portray combined.

 Much has been made of the story’s big reveal, which suggests that Mary Magdalene and Jesus Christ conceived a child and the bloodline continues to this day, its heir kept secret by the Priory of Sion and continually hunted by Opus Dei—religious factions exaggerated and skewed by Dan Brown’s text, as if that matters.
-Liberties with history are taken and some readers are particularly offended by this, accusing Brown and later the filmmakers of promoting religious heresy and historical inaccuracy.
-Though anytime anyone says anything contradicting Christian tenets, or those of any other religion, they’re bound to be met with some strong reactions—that’s the nature of blind faith.
+Liberties with history are taken, and some readers are particularly offended by this, accusing Brown and later the filmmakers of promoting religious heresy and historical inaccuracy.
+Though anytime anyone says anything contradicting Christian tenets or those of any other religion, they’re bound to be met with some strong reactions—that’s the nature of blind faith.

-What those fanatical critics forget is that Brown’s book was sold in the fiction section of your local book store, and Howard’s movie is in the thriller genre; not non-fiction, not documentary.
-This is a fact-finding mystery told with all the trappings the genre offers, simply with a religious-themed hook like Indiana Jones and the Last Crusade.
+What those fanatical critics forget is that Brown’s book was sold in the fiction section of your local book store, and Howard’s movie is in the thriller genre.
+It’s not non-fiction, not a documentary.
+This is a fact-finding mystery told with all the trappings the genre offers, simply with a religious-themed hook, like Indiana Jones and the Last Crusade.
 American historians didn’t balk at the absurdity of National Treasure when Nicolas Cage was finding secret maps on the back of the Declaration of Independence.
 Why is this any different?
 Because the central McGuffin is Christ’s long-lost bloodline.
 Had Brown made wild thinly-researched claims about some non-Christian subject, no one would have complained about historical or religious accuracy.

 The book and movie take admitted liberties with history, but they also have some truth to them.
 Yet because they demand that the audience question doctrine, ardent religious followers are upset because Heaven forbid anyone questions their dogma, which serves as a hearty commentary on the fragility of religious belief.
 Whoever thought seeking knowledge by asking questions could be so dangerous?
-Then again, the Catholic Church’s history of atrocities toward people who ask the wrong questions is well documented, and so the events in this fiction are rendered possible, if implausible, by association.
+Then again, the Catholic Church’s history of atrocities toward people who ask the wrong questions is well documented.
+So the events in this fiction are rendered possible, if implausible, by association.